iamchathu/changeset-conventional-commits/README.md

 This will generate changeset for each commit.

-## Known issues

-- Should be run in a branch.
-- Seems this generate duplicate changeset if you run multiple times.

 ## Note

 This library is created based on this [PR](https://github.com/willwill96/mono-repo-tools/pull/4/files).
 There are issues created in changesets